MrMorfus/database_admin/mssql/README.md

 * QueryAD                   - main script to execute to find AD users and their groups
 * QueryADGroupMembers       - stored procedure used by the query script
 * QueryADGroups             - stored procedure used by the query script
+* Restrict_logins_by_IP     - limit the IP addresses allowed to access a server
 *